4. How to Get Started - InSpec Commands & Docs

 The InSpec shell enables you to explore InSpec interactively.
 In this part, you'll use the InSpec shell to discover which resources can be used to test your NGINX configuration.

 You are not required to use the InSpec shell to develop your profiles, but some users (including this course's instructors) find the InSpec shell to be a useful way to get immediate feedback and explore what's available.
-You can also use the InSpec shell to debug your tests; the shell lets you write and execute describe
+You can also use the InSpec shell to debug your tests; the shell lets you write and execute describe blocks in-line.

 What is the InSpec Shell?

-is an interactive (or 'runtime') debugging environment for Ruby.
+InSpec shell is based on a tool called pry. pry is an interactive (or 'runtime') debugging environment for Ruby.
 There are equivalent tools in most programming languages for examining your code mid-execution.

 Entering the InSpec shell

-to enter the interactive session.
+Run inspec shell to enter the interactive session.

 Welcome to the interactive InSpec Shell